-Is anyone else concerned about the increasing prevalence of Google AMP webpages across the internet?
+Websites and blogs using AMP are popping up left and right all across the internet.
+Is anyone else concerned about the increasing prevalence of Google AMP-enabled webpages across the internet?
 Let’s face it: Google AMP is bad for bloggers, website designers, and readers alike.
-You may not realize it now but Google is slowly eliminating our ability to design and control our experience as producers and consumers of unique content on the web.
-I find this trend extremely concerning.
-In this post, I will explain why I believe Google AMP is dangerous for all of us.
+You may not recognize it now but Google is slowly destroying our ability to design and control our user experience as both producers and consumers of unique content on the web.
+I find this trend extremely alarming and I hope to bring attention to it.
+Here is why I believe Google AMP is dangerous for the integrity of the internet.

 What is Google AMP?

 Google AMP stands for Google’s Accelerated Mobile Pages.
-Ever see websites with the little thunderbolt symbol beside them?
-Those are AMP enabled websites.
-Put simply, Google AMP is a plugin websites and blogs can use that basically strips them of their complex HTML code, down to a very basic (but fast!) variation.
-They say it will speed up your mobile website.
-Which is true: it will!
+Have you ever seen websites with the little thunderbolt symbol beside them while browsing from a mobile phone?
+Those are AMP-enabled websites.
+Put in other terms, Google AMP is a plugin that websites and blogs can integrate that effectively strips them of their complex HTML code, right down to a very basic (but fast!) variation of the original content.
+They say it will speed up your mobile website – which is true: it will!

 The Popular Opinion on AMP

 If you ask IT professionals about this plugin, they all “highly recommend using Google AMP.”
 I mean… of course they do!
 Google AMP is fantastic for improving SEO.
 If you use Google AMP on your website, Google readily pushes your website to higher rankings above websites not using Google AMP.
 In the eyes of Google, a quicker loading website translates to a better user experience.
 Logical.